neoclide/coc.nvim/Readme.md

 COC is a **fast**, **reliable** and **flexible** completion framework of [neovim](https://github.com/neovim/neovim).

-It also tried hard to have better support for web development and completion specifications in [language server protocol](https://github.com/Microsoft/language-server-protocol)
+It also tries hard to have better support for web development and completion specifications in [language server protocol](https://github.com/Microsoft/language-server-protocol)

 W.I.P.